 Course No. Course Title Credits

 COM-212 Publication Design 3

-COM-261 Multimedia I 3
+COM-261 Multimedia Production I 3

-COM-360 Advanced Publication Design and Presentatio n 3
+COM-360 Advanced Publication Design 3

-COM-364 Multimedia II 3
+COM-364 Multimedia Production II 3

-PSY-100 Introduction to Psychology 3
+COM-460 Multimedia Production III 3

+ADV-311 Advertising Copy and Layout 3

+CIS-185 Information Systems Essentials 3

 For graduation, students must achieve an overall GPA of 2.0 or higher in the major, with no course grade less than "C-".
-Majors are encouraged to take additional marketing or advertising courses to satisfy business elective and free elective requirements.

-Business Administration Requirements for the Major
+Business Administration

 The business administration major requires completion of 18 semester hours.
 For graduation, students must achieve an overall GPA of 2.0 in the major.
-Business administration majors may not count more than six semester hours or two courses from either track toward a different major.
+Business administration majors may not count more than six semester hours or two courses toward a different major.